ianstormtaylor/slate/docs/guides/plugins.md

 />
 ```

-This is nice because it makes simple cases easier, and nicely mimics the native DOM API of `<input>` and `<textarea>`.
+This is nice because it makes the editor feel like a proper React component, it makes writing simple editors easier, and nicely mimics the native DOM API of `<input>` and `<textarea>`.

 But under the covers, those editor handlers are actually just a convenient way of writing a plugin.
-Internally, the editor grabs all of those plugin-like properties, and turns them into an "editor" plugin that it places first in the plugins stack.
+Internally, the editor grabs all of those plugin-like properties, and turns them into an "editor" plugin that it places at the beginning of its plugins array.
 So that example above is actually equivalent to...

 ```js
 const plugins = [